MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/backup/backup-pricing.md

 3. Open the Excel spreadsheet and select the **High-Level Estimates** worksheet.
 This sheet produces the simplest default model based on linear data growth assumptions.

-4. Enter the information recorded from the usage Rrports into the **High-Level Estimates** worksheet.
+4. Enter the information recorded from the usage reports into the **High-Level Estimates** worksheet.

 5. If you know your tenant will have non-organic or non-linear usage changes, then for each of the service types, optionally override the estimated number of protection units or storage for a month in any or all of the service-specific tabs in the pricing calculator tool.